John Sheridan (New Jersey government official)

 His death has been a matter of some controversy.
 Firefighters responding to a fire at his Skillman home in the early morning found Sheridan and his wife Joyce dead in an upstairs room.
 Both bodies had been stabbed multiple times; an autopsy found John Sheridan had been alive after the fire started.
 After a lengthy investigation the Somerset County prosecutor ruled that John Sheridan had killed his wife and then himself, setting the fire to make it appear they had died that way.

 Sheridan's four sons, the oldest of whom had followed his father's political footsteps and served as chief counsel to the New Jersey Republican Party, vigorously disputed the finding.
-Not only had their parents not shown any sign that they might do something like this, there were anomalies in the evidence, as well as deficiencies in the investigation.
 After a court challenge they brought, in 2017 the state's chief medical examiner overruled the prosecutor and said that while John Sheridan's proximate cause of death was the combined effect of the stab wounds he suffered and smoke inhalation, it could not be determined if he had stabbed himself or not.
 In 2022 the state reopened the investigation in the wake of a similar killing that also involved some people with political connections.

 Early life

 John Patrick Sheridan Jr. was born September 7, 1942, in Cambridge, Massachusetts, to Rita and John P. Sheridan.
 The family moved to Northern New Jersey in childhood, and John Jr. eventually graduated from Seton Hall Preparatory School, then in South Orange.
 He graduated from St. Peter's College (now St. Peter's University) in Jersey City in 1964 and Rutgers Law School in 1967.

 He met Joyce Mitchko, of Lincoln Park, New Jersey, three years his junior, while he was tending bar in West Orange to pay for a law school.
 The two married in 1967.
 Over the next decade they would have four children, all sons: twins Mark and Matthew, Daniel and Timothy.
-Joyce taught social studies in the Cedar Grove and South Brunswick public schools.
+Joyce taught social studies in the Cedar Grove and South Brunswick school districts.

 His younger brother, Peter G. Sheridan, went to St. Peter's as well, and is currently a federal judge on senior status with the United States District Court for the District of New Jersey.